bazel-contrib/SIG-rules-authors/go-tutorial.md

 ## Summary

 - Bazel supports the building and testing of the Go programming language using the rules_go ruleset.
-- Intially, you need to create a basic WORKSPACE and BUILD.bazel file in the root directory of your project.
+- Initially, you need to create a basic WORKSPACE and BUILD.bazel file in the root directory of your project.
 - You can use gazelle to create and maintain various bazel files.
 - Gazelle can update various bazel files when you add a new go file or go tests.
 - Bazel supports many commands, and we covered the build, run and test commands.